 Generally, the May and June runs average 25 - 50 pounds in weight with some exceptional 60 and 70 even 80 pound fish caught each year.
 The river is very quiet with relatively few anglers and Moose, Eagles and Arctic Terns line the river.
 Great Alaska Adventure Lodge guides have caught many fish in the 80 pound class over the years with two of the biggest being taken in the early season.
 The world record Kenai river King Salmon was caught during this time in 1985 by local legend Les Anderson of Soldotna, Alaska...The weight was 97 pounds, 4 ounces (I knew you wanted to ask) .

 Kenai River Water Levels: Being a glacial and freshwater mix, the Kenai River reaches it's highest level during the middle of summer, and it's lowest during the long days of winter.
-Early season fishing means low, clear waters perfect for fly fishing, wade fishing and driftboat fishing.
-(Of course, we launch our powerboats by the 15th of May each year as well).
+Early season fishing means low, clear waters perfect for fly fishing, wade fishing and driftboat fishing as well as powrboat fishing.
 The Early fish are dime bright from the ocean and take unbaited lures aggressively.

-The July King fishing is generally done via the driftboats and Powerboats, with much of the fishing concentrated in the lower, tidally influenced portion of the river.
+Our July fishing concentrates on the lower, tidally influence "Lower River".
 Many of the powerful second-run kings spawn directly in the main stem of the Kenai and never make it u to the Killey river.
-With bait now allowed, your guide will troll his plugs wrapped with filet's of Sardine to enhance the lure's effectiveness.
-At other times (or even during the same day) you may "Drift" for the kings if the tidal activity is good- drifting entails using weights (aka "slinky's") to drift the bait (usually salmon eggs) along the bottom and attract the fish as they move up the outgoing tidal swing.
+With artificial lures, your guide will troll his plugs in the best spots.
+At other times (or even during the same day) you may "Drift" for the kings if the tidal activity is good- drifting entails using weights (aka "slinkies") to drift the lure along the bottom and attract the fish as they move up the outgoing tidal swing.